 is very durable so you can feel good about installing it in any area of your home, even those areas with high traffic.
 Strand woven bamboo has a Janka hardness rating almost 3 times harder than oak – now that’s durable!
 Bamboo floors are so strong and durable most manufacturers offer at least a 25-year warranty.

 Compared to traditional hardwood floors, bamboo is very affordable so it’s a great choice for those who want to live green but need to do so on a budget.
 Typically, you can get premium lengths and widths (wide planks) in bamboo flooring vs $5-$10 per square foot for wood floors.

 Speaking of being on a budget, you can save an awful lot of money by installing your floors yourself.
 Bamboo is so easy to install, especially using the floating floor method, and most homeowners would be able to install floors in a room of their home over a weekend.

 As long as you don’t leave a puddle on your floor for more than 20 hours, spills will not harm your bamboo floors like they will hardwood floors, which makes bamboo a superior flooring choice for kitchens and powder rooms.

-Fiber-based bamboo floors are not only easier to clean but are resistant to bug infestations and do not trap allergens like hardwood floors do.
-Strand woven bamboo floors are termite and rot resistant.
+Fiber-based bamboo floors are not only easier to clean but are resistant to bug infestations and do not trap allergens as hardwood floors do.

 In our opinion, and those of countless others, bamboo flooring is simply the best flooring option on the market today.
 But don’t take our word for it, find out for yourself.